DevCaribou/XEP_iOS_Widget/README.md

 Script.complete();
 ```

-4. If you want to show your balance, edit 'balance_xep' and 'show_balance' to your liking
+4. If you want to show your balance, edit 'balance_xep' and 'show_balance' to your liking.
+You can also switch from usd to eur
 5. Rename the script (click on the 'Untitled Sctipt 1' label on the top of the screen)

 <img src="./images/update_name.png" style="zoom: 50%;" />